qurle/type/README.md

 ![notebook in comparison with type](https://github.com/qurle/type/blob/main/.github/notebook.png)

-Distractions and interfaces may restrain your thought.
+Distractions and interfaces may restrain your thoughts.
 Unleash your creativity and just type your thoughts / blog posts / notes / docs.
 Fast and simple.

 You can also switch between themes and fonts.
 Every wish to have notebook with colored pages?